movestore/Filter-Unrealistic-Values/README.md

 This Apps was developed to take biologically unsensibly large timelags from being used in e.g. cumulative durations of flight per day.
 Timelags were calculated with the Time Lag Between Locations App before this App in the workflow.
 However, the App can also be used for any other data attributes.
 Take care that data types fit.

 ### Input data
-moveStack in Movebank format
+move2 location object

 ### Output data
-moveStack in Movebank format
+move2 location object

 ### Artefacts
 none.

 ### Settings
 **Data Attribute (`variab`):** Name of the required data attribute.
-Take care that this parameter also exists in the Track Attributes of the input data set.
+Take care that this parameter also exists in the Event Attributes of the input data set.
+(Note that it is not possible to include Track Attributes.
+If this is important please let me know.)

 **Selection Relation (`rel`):** By this parameter the relation in the required property has to be selected.
 The possible values differ by parameter data type, only numeric and timestamps variables can relate by '==', '>' or '<'.